top of page

 This project was started after some thought about the famous T-5 Parachute of the U.S Paratroopers of WW2.

 As a Historical Interpreter/Re-enactor for a number of years, it had been an ambition to obtain a parachute to go alongside my other original equipment.
-It occured to me that it would be far greater to able to wear a parachute as a D-Day, pre-jump demonstration.
+It occurred to me that it would be far greater to able to wear a parachute as a D-Day, pre-jump demonstration.

 Approximately a year later I was visiting a military shop in the Greater Manchester area of the UK, looking for original items, when I spotted what I thought to be a T-5 parachute.
 When I asked the shop owner if it was a WW2 parachute, he told me it was a modern parachute pack and not for sale.
 However, he then told me that he had a reproduction U.S parachute for sale, if I was interested?